 If you’re looking to find a dentist you may notice that while most are listed with a “DDS”, some may be listed as “DMD”.
 They both mean the same thing—your dentist graduated from an accredited dental school.

-The DDS (Doctor of Dental Surgery) and DMD (Doctor of Dental Medicine) are the same degrees.
+The DDS (Doctor of Dental Surgery) and DMD (Doctor of Medicine in Dentistry or Doctor of Dental Medicine) are the same degrees.
 Dentists who have a DMD or DDS have the same education.
 It’s up to the universities to determine what degree is awarded.
 Both degrees use the same curriculum requirements set by the American Dental Association.

 Did you know that the level of education and clinical training required to earn a dental degree is on par with those of medical schools?